jhnhnck/discord-bot-core/README.md

   -	**Shutdown**: Completely stops the program
   - **Restart**: Completely stops the program and [flushes](https://blog.petrzemek.net/2014/03/23/restarting-a-python-script-within-itself/) all files before starting again
   - **Reload**: Reloads config and plugins from file; Faster but will not notice changes with code
-  - **Update**: Looks for changes to plugins and core from Github url in plugin json file
+  - **Update**: Looks for changes to plugins and core from GitHub url in plugin json file
   - **Help**: provide a list of commands and detailed info if a specific command is provided
   - **Config**: Change certain values in the config file
   - **Sleep**: Ignore commands for a certain amount of time
-  - **Stats**: Print useful information such as uptime and loaded plugins
+  - **Stats**: Print useful information such as up-time and loaded plugins

 ### Additional Core Functions ###